joeypizzas/odin-calculator/planning.md

     - Clicking multiple operators in a row to start.
     - fix size of 0 button.
     - buttons don't work if first number entered is zero.
+    - Fixed rounding for multiplication, adding and subtracting
+    - allow entering multiply 0s for long decimal numbers.